Headlamp

 To verify that the add-on is installed correctly, run:

-After installation, the Headlamp icon will appear in the cluster control panel.
+After installation, the Headlamp icon will appear in the cluster dashboard.

 Click it to open the interface.
 If you are not authenticated, you will need to provide a token.

-You can obtain the token from the Dashboard tab in the control panel by clicking Copy next to Dashboard token:
+You can obtain the token from the Dashboard tab by clicking Copy next to Dashboard token:

 After authentication, the Headlamp interface will be displayed.